LILLIAN “LIL” HARDIN

 Lil Hardin was a jazzwoman pioneer, possibly the most important female musician in the history of early jazz.
 During the

-1920s she played on many of the historic first jazz recordings, first with King Oliver’s band, and later on the Hot Five and
+1920s she played on many of the first jazz recordings, first with King Oliver’s band, and later on the Hot Five and Hot Seven

 [see partial list of her songs, below]